How to write seo friendly content

 So how does this impact your SEO?

+In short – you need to create amazing content!
 The biggest impact on your rankings and relevancy is content.
-Great content (as decided by search bots and Google's algorithm) is determined by a number of key factors which I'll unpack below.
+Great content (as decided by search bots and Google's algorithm) is determined by a number of key factors, including how to write SEO-friendly content.

 So, are you ready to #slay on SEO?